JetBrains/intellij-plugin-verifier/README.md

 * `-major-ide-path (-mip)`

     The path to the major IDE release build to compare API problems of the trunk (master) IDE build.

-* `-major-ide-version (-miv)`

-    The IDE version with which to compare API problems.
-    This IDE will be downloaded from the [IntelliJ Release repository](https://www.jetbrains.com/intellij-repository/releases).

 * `-release-jetbrains-plugins (-rjbp)`